awsdocs/elb-user-guide/doc_source/elb-api-permissions.md

-# Elastic Load Balancing API Permissions<a name="elb-api-permissions"></a>
+# Elastic Load Balancing API permissions<a name="elb-api-permissions"></a>

-You must grant IAM users permission to call the Elastic Load Balancing API actions they need, as described in [API Actions for Elastic Load Balancing](load-balancer-authentication-access-control.md#elb-api-actions)\.
+You must grant IAM users permission to call the Elastic Load Balancing API actions they need, as described in [API actions for Elastic Load Balancing](load-balancer-authentication-access-control.md#elb-api-actions)\.
 In addition, for some Elastic Load Balancing actions, you must grant IAM users permission to call specific actions from the Amazon EC2 API\.

-## Required Permissions for the 2015\-12\-01 API<a name="required-permissions-v2"></a>
+## Required permissions for the 2015\-12\-01 API<a name="required-permissions-v2"></a>

 When calling the following actions from the 2015\-12\-01 API, you must grant IAM users permission to call the specified actions\.